agoose77/phd-thesis/content/2400-texat-tpc.md

 :width: 400px
 :align: center

-A 3D rendering of the solid-state detector telescopes that surround the TPC: downstream array (top left); upstream array (bottom left); side array (rop right); bottom array (bottom right).
-Figure adapted from {cite:ps}`pollacco_get_2018`.
+An illustration of the relationship between the experimental detector, readout electronics, and data acquisition and storage equipment in an experiment that uses the GET system {cite:ps}`pollacco_get_2018`.
 :::

 +++

 Each channel possesses an independent trigger and continuously samples the filtered analogue signal from the shaper, with a sampling frequency between 1 and 100 MHz, using a 512-cell switch-capacitor circular buffer {cite:ps}`pollacco_get_2018`.
 A single AGET chip has 64 independent channels in addition to 4 floating channels that provide a measure of the electronic noise, known as fixed-pattern noise (FPN) channels.
 These FPN channels are distributed across the AGET chip in order to place one FPN channel at the edge of each chip {cite:ps}`pollacco_get_2018`.

 To read out all of the channels in a TexAT detector requires 24 AGET chips.
-There are 4 AGET chips on each AsAd (ASic and Analog to Digital converter) board, which digitises the signals from the SCA memory of the AGET chips using a 12-bit ADC {cite:ps}`pollacco_get_2018`..
-The data from these ASAD boards are collected by a series of CoBo's (Concentration Boards), which timestamp the information and transmit it to the storage infrastructure.
+There are 4 AGET chips on each AsAd (ASIC and Analog to Digital converter) board, which digitises the signals from the SCA memory of the AGET chips using a 12-bit ADC {cite:ps}`pollacco_get_2018`.
+The data from these AsAd boards are collected by a series of CoBo's (Concentration Boards), which timestamp the information and transmit it to the storage infrastructure.

 In order to synchronize the CoBos and generate a global trigger, an additional board called the MuTAnT (MUltiplicity Trigger ANd Time) is used.